List of Brown University statues: Caesar Augustus (1906)

 The Caesar Augustus statue stands in front of the Sharpe Refectory in Hughes Court.
 It was a gift to the university by Moses Brown Ives Goddard in 1906.
 It is an exact bronze copy of the Vatican Museum's classic Augustus of Prima Porta statue.
 The statue's arm broke off due to a hurricane that struck Providence in 1938.
 A replacement arm was subsequently stolen by students, its whereabouts unknown.
 It was originally located in front of Rhode Island Hall on the Quiet Green, until it was moved to its current location in front of Sharpe Refectory 1952.
 The pedestal reads "The Gift of Moses Brown Ives Goddard to Brown University."

 In 2020, Brown's Public Art Committee proposed to restore the statue and relocate it to the Quiet Green, with the intention of putting it into conversation with the Slavery Memorial (since the statue is read to today as a white man, who during the Roman Empire maintained practices of enslavement).
 An ongoing student movement advocates to stop the relocation, and remove the statue entirely, encouraging Brown to spend its money acquiring new works of art by local Black and Indigenous artists.

 Marcus Aurelius (1908)

 Brown's Marcus Aurelius statue stands atop of the hill on Ruth Simmons Quadrangle, at the rear of Sayles Hall, facing Thayer Street through the Soldiers Memorial Gate.
-The statue was unveiled on June 1, 1908 by Robert Hale Ives Goddard on behalf of his deceased brother Moses Brown Ives Goddard.
+The statue was unveiled on June 1, 1908, by Robert Hale Ives Goddard on behalf of his deceased brother Moses Brown Ives Goddard.
 The bronze statue is a copy of the equestrian statue located on Capitoline Hill in Rome.
 The northern pedestal's face is inscribed, "The Gift of Moses Brown Ives Goddard to Brown University MCMVII".

-A 2020 student editorial advocated for removal of this statue, along with that of Caesar Augustus.
-Students argue that the statue represents colonial violence and perpetuates myths of western civilization.